CommutativeGrid/cpes/README.md

 This repository contains the Python package `cpes`, which serves as a dependency for the [commutazzio](https://github.com/CommutativeGrids/commutazzio) project.
 The `cpes`` package focuses on constructing and manipulating close-packed lattice structures.

+## Documentation

+The documentation for `cpes` can be found at [https://commutativegrids.github.io/cpes/](https://commutativegrids.github.io/cpes/).

 ## Key Features

 * Construction of face-centered cubic (fcc) and hexagonal close-packed (hcp) lattice structures layer by layer.